grnet/kamaki/docs/developers/extending-clients-api.rst

 Each class or module needs a seperate test sub-module.
 By convention, each class or module under the kamaki.clients should be located in a separate directory.

-Example 1: To add a NewService class, that extents the kamaki.clients.Client interface:
+Example 1: To add a NewService class that implements the kamaki.clients.Client interface:

 * create a new_service package and implement the unit tests in the kamaki.clients.new_service.test module: